suryapratap95/crossDexContract/docs/Code Implementation.md

 - Validates the final output amount against the minimum specified in the swap order.
 - Converts WETH back to native currency if the final token is WETH/WBNB; otherwise, it transfers the output tokens directly to the user.

+### Deploy the contracts on the local hardhat network

+npx hardhat ignition deploy ./ignition/modules/MockContract.js the contract address response will be added in the CrossDEXSwap npx hardhat ignition deploy ./ignition/modules/CrossDEXSwap.js